Confidence Intervals for Descriptive Statistics

 2. Calculating Uncertainty: The standard error (SE), which measures how much we expect our estimate to vary from sample to sample, can be derived directly from our sample data without resampling by applying a parametric formula.

-The SE formula for for means/averages is a follows:
+The SE formula for means/averages is a follows:

 \[ SE = \frac{s}{\sqrt{n}} \]